slint-ui/slint/docs/builtin_elements.md

 ## `VerticalLayout` / `HorizontalLayout`

-These layouts place their children next to eachother verticaly or horizontally.
+These layouts place their children next to each other vertically or horizontally.
-The size of elements can either be fixed with the `width` or `height` property, or if they are not set they will be computed by the layout respecting the minimum and maximum sizes and the strecth factor.
+The size of elements can either be fixed with the `width` or `height` property, or if they are not set they will be computed by the layout respecting the minimum and maximum sizes and the stretch factor.

 ## Properties